Page Refresh AI/Category Pages

 5 Signs Your Content Is Decaying

-Useful for spotting stale category pages that slowly lost rankings after product mix or intent changed.
+Useful for spotting stale category pages that no longer match the current product mix or search intent.

 Run this audit on a live page now